guiuba/Simple-Banking-System/README.md

 0. Exit
 >1

-Your card has been created\n
+Your card has been created

 Your card number:

 4000009455296122
 Your card PIN:

 1961

 1. Create an account